-On July 1, 2023 South Dakota will become the fourteenth state in the United States to secure or restore the right of all adopted people to request and obtain their own original birth certificates (OBC).
-Here’s what the new law does plus how and when South Dakota-born adopted people can apply for a copy of their own OBCs.
+On July 1, 2023 South Dakota became the fourteenth state in the United States to affirm or restore the right of all South Dakota born adopted people to request and obtain their own original birth certificates (OBC).
+Here’s what the new law does, plus how South Dakota-born adopted people can now apply for a copy of their own OBCs.

-Does this mean I can now get my own original birth certificate in South Dakota?
+Does this mean I can now get a copy of my own original birth certificate in South Dakota?

 Does the new law apply to all adopted people born in South Dakota?

 Yes.
-No matter the date of a person’s birth or adoption, all South Dakota-born adopted people will have an unrestricted right to request and obtain their own original birth certificates.
+No matter the date of a person’s birth or adoption, all South Dakota-born adopted people now have an unrestricted right to request and obtain their own original birth certificates.

 How old do I have to be to request my own OBC?